wan-sdr/oran_tutorial/Install UHD from Source.md

 **4. Build and Install**

-To set a custom install prefix, see the detailed [Building and Installing from Source Code](#build-install) section.
+To set a custom install prefix, see the detailed [Build and Install from Source](#build-and-install-from-source) section.
 Otherwise, to build and install with the default options, run these commands:

 ```shell